-Giorgio Bertellini is Associate Professor in Screen Arts and Cultures and Romance Languages and Literatures at the University of Michigan.
-Born in Mantua, Italy, he studied philosophy in Milan and cinema studies in New York, where he earned a PhD from NYU/Tisch School of the Arts.
+Giorgio Bertellini is Professor in Film, Television, and Media and Romance Languages and Literatures at the University of Michigan.
+Born in Mantua, Italy, he studied philosophy in Milan and cinema studies in New York, where he earned a PhD from the Tisch School of the Arts (NYU).

 Editor of “The Cinema of Italy” (Wallflower Press, 2004; 2007) and co-editor (with Richard Abel and Rob King) of “The Nation/National in Early Cinema” (John Libbey, 2008), he is the author of “Italy in Early American Cinema: Race, Landscape, and the Picturesque” (Indiana University Press, 2010), winner of the American Association for Italian Studies Book Award and of the Robert K. Martin Prize for Best Book sponsored by the Canadian Association of American Studies.
 The book also received a Finalist Mention from the American Studies Association for the Lora Romero Prize/First Book Award (2010) and a Short List Mention from the Modernist Studies Association for its 2010 Book Award.

 His recent collection, “Italian Silent Cinema: A Reader” (John Libbey, 2013), was the winner of the Southwest Popular and American Culture Association’s 2015 Peter C. Rollins Book Award in the category of Film and Television.
 It was also “Shortlisted and Highly Commended” for the Kraszna-Krausz Foundation’s Best Moving Image Book Award, 2014 and a Finalist for the 2013 Richard Wall Memorial Award, Theatre Library Association (New York).